EasyScript

 ABC Stenoscript strategy – creates an abbreviation on a random basis from characters composing the word.

-EasyScript strategy – creates a list of suffixes and their corresponding 1 letter abbreviations, divides a suffix word in two syllables the root and suffix (mention - ed, advertise - ment), creates abbreviation by taking 3 first characters out of the root and replacing the suffix with one letter (examples: mentioned - mend, advertisement - advm).
-Any number of suffix words can be abbreviated using this rule.
-The rule can be applied to translate an abbreviation to a readable form which reduces the transcription time as opposed to reconstructing the word from random abbreviations.
+EasyScript strategy – creates a list of suffixes and their corresponding one-letter abbreviations and divides the suffix word into two syllables: the root and suffix (mention - edadvertise - ment).
+It creates the abbreviation by taking the first three characters out of the root and replacing the suffix with one letter (examples: mentioned - mend, advertisement - advm)Any number of suffix words can be abbreviated using this rule.
+The rule can be applied to translate an abbreviation to a readable form reducing transcription time.

 Comparison Table